lumenvox/speech-sample-python/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This is a sample project that demonstrates how to communicate with the LumenVox Speech API over gRPC using the published `speech.proto` definition file.
+This is a sample project that demonstrates how to communicate with the LumenVox API over gRPC using the published `.proto` definition files.

 It is designed to work optimally with a recent version of Python.
 We recommend at least version 3.9, but please refer to the latest